kathleenmagbual/CustomerSegmentation_MLClustering/README.md

 # Customer segmentation

-An example of K-Means clustering for customer segmentation
+An example of Clustering techniques for customer segmentation